 - Defender for Containers now supports vulnerability assessment for Elastic Container Registry (Preview)

 Announcing the Microsoft cloud security benchmark

-The Microsoft cloud security benchmark (MCSB) is a new framework defining fundamental cloud security principles based on common industry standards and compliance frameworks, together with detailed technical guidance for implementing these best practices across cloud platforms.
-Replacing the Azure Security Benchmark, the MCSB provides prescriptive details for how to implement its cloud-agnostic security recommendations on multiple cloud service platforms, initially covering Azure and AWS.
+The Microsoft cloud security benchmark (MCSB) is a new framework defining fundamental cloud security principles based on common industry standards and compliance frameworks.
+Together with detailed technical guidance for implementing these best practices across cloud platforms.
+MCSB is replacing the Azure Security Benchmark.
+MCSB provides prescriptive details for how to implement its cloud-agnostic security recommendations on multiple cloud service platforms, initially covering Azure and AWS.